 “The risks related to the SAP parameters must be taken into account as well.”
 Warns Nicolas Merlière.
 “If some element parameters are not correctly set, expert users would be able to access certain objects which they should not be able to address”.
 Certain support or administration roles must also be restricted, monitored and limited in time.
 The CSI Emergency Request tool has been acquired, since it enables us to assign such roles strictly on demand while tracing all performed actions.

 Finally, the creation of reference roles is planned in order to facilitate their management.
-“Today, there is 130 roles per region (17 regions), for which only the scope changes” states Jean-Nicolas Maupain.
+“Today, there are 130 roles per region (17 regions), for which only the scope changes” states Jean-Nicolas Maupain.
 “Starting from a reference role which could be amended following the area would simplify the role management.”

 Freely translated from its first publication in USFmag #28 of October 2015 in French, magazine trimestriel / Octobre 2015 in context of the USF 2015 Convention, titled «Changement de paradigme: vers une séparation effective des habilitations à l'EFS".